 - Including photographs, hobbies not related to the job, or personal information unconnected to the job is needless.

 - Including your internships, your work experience, and other early jobs are added advantages.

 - Don’t leave hiring managers to look for your achievements and therefore, write an attractive summary of what you have accomplished.

-- Remember to write a resume that that best reflects who you are, your work history, and the job you are applying for.
+- Remember to write a resume that best reflects who you are, your work history, and the job you are applying for.

-- Draw attention to your accomplishments and experiences in the resume.
+- Draw attention to your accomplishments and experiences in the CV.

 - Avoid zombie language from your resume and incorporate words that resonate with hiring managers.

-- Make your resume visually appealing not just the writing.
+- Make it visually appealing not just the writing.